PhilipQuijano/grayscale-image-converter/README.md

 The assembly implementation demonstrates high efficiency, processing **1 million pixels in approximately 1.27 milliseconds**.
 -   **Throughput:** ~789 Million pixels per second.
 -   **Optimization:** By using SIMD registers (`XMM`), the program minimizes memory overhead and performs arithmetic operations directly in the hardware floating-point unit, resulting in near-instantaneous conversion for standard image sizes.
-- Please view the **Verification** folder to see screenshots of the test cases and for correctness checking.
+- Please view the **Verification** folder to see screenshot of the test cases and for correctness checking.

 ## Build Instructions
 ``````bash